iturner72/book-notes/the_4-hour_work-week.md

-* 191 Tools and Tricks: Sample Muse Test Page, Fast and Simple Website Creation for Non-Techies (and Techies), Create Forms in Seconds for Testing Checkout with or Without Payment, Cost-Effective Trademark Filing and Company Formation, Services for Selling Downloadable Produts, Introduction to Pay-Per-Click (PPC) Advertising and Testing, Inexpensive but Dependable Hosting Services, Royalty- Free Photos and Materials, E-mail Sign-up Tracking and Scheduled Autoresponders, End-to-End Site Solutions with Payment Processing, Simple
+* 191 Tools and Tricks: Sample Muse Test Page, Fast and Simple Website Creation for Non-Techies (and Techies), Create Forms in Seconds for Testing Checkout with or Without Payment, Cost-Effective Trademark Filing and Company Formation, Services for Selling Downloadable Products, Introduction to Pay-Per-Click (PPC) Advertising and Testing, Inexpensive but Dependable Hosting Services, Royalty- Free Photos and Materials, E-mail Sign-up Tracking and Scheduled Autoresponders, End-to-End Site Solutions with Payment Processing, Simple